bgulanowski/workshop-feedback/README.md

 # workshop-feedback

-Issue tracking for workshop early access
+Workshop early access resources.

+See [Instructions](https://github.com/bgulanowski/workshop-feedback/wiki/Instructions) for an intro.

 This repo is meant for public issue tracking and wiki content.
 We don't expect to host any source files here.